 Student Dependency Status

+It is Princeton's policy to require information from the student's parent(s) for the purposes of determining University financial aid eligibility.
 Princeton students are considered financially dependent upon their parent(s), unless they meet one of the criteria below:

 - Student is over age 25 and has lived as a self-supporting adult for at least two years.

-- Student is a veteran of the United States armed forces.
+- Student is a veteran of the United States Armed Forces.